apollographql/apollo-client/react-docs/source/mutations.md

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?

 In most cases, the data available from a mutation result should be the server developer's best guess of the data a client would need to understand what happened on the server.
 For example, a mutation that creates a new comment on a blog post might return the comment itself.
 A mutation that reorders an array might need to return the whole array.

+<h2 id="update-after-mutation">Updating the cache after a mutation</h2>

+Most of the time it is not necessary to tell Apollo which parts of the cache to update.
+It can automatically figure out which objects have changed if you use [dataIdFromObject](cache-updates.html#dataIdFromObject).
+However, there are cases like inserting or deleting items from a list, which cannot be done that way.
+In those cases, you have a few options:

+1. use [`refetchQueries`](cache-updates.html#refetchQueries) to completely refetch parts of your cache after the mutation has completed.
+2. use [`updateQueries`](cache-updates.html#updateQueries) to speficy how the mutation result affects results of previous queries in the cache.